ploneintranet/ploneintranet/docs/development/testing.rst

 This does the test setup, creates the demo content etc.
 You can now log in to the test instance: http://localhost:55001/plone using the credentials of users created by create_users in pi.suite.setuphandlers e.g. alice_lindstrom:secret.

+To configure robot-server to serve on the external interface instead of localhost e.g. when testing against a container/virtual machine, you can `export ZSERVER_HOST=10.233.13.2`.

 You can use the pybot script to run robot tests against the robot-server instance::

     bin/pybot -t "*events*" src/ploneintranet/suite/tests/acceptance/workspace.robot